Skip to main content

 Richmond Fraud Attorney Protects Your Rights

-Richmond fraud defense attorney Cody Villalon has been representing fraud defendants since 2010.
+Attorney Cody Villalon has been representing fraud defendants since 2010.
 He will help you understand your options and determine the most effective path to minimize or avoid jail time and other penalties.

 Why Hire Cody Villalon?

-How a Richmond Fraud Lawyer Can Help You
+How Cody Villalon Can Help You

-• Examine the facts of your case and develop a comprehensive defense plan
+• Examine the facts of your case and develop a comprehensive defense plan.

-• Identify any violations of your rights by police or prosecution and petition the court to take corrective action
+• Identify any violations of your rights by police or prosecution and petition the court to take corrective action.

-• Protect you from violations of your rights throughout the remainder of the case
+• Protect you from violations of your rights throughout the remainder of the case.

-• Explain the court process to you and prepare you for every step of your case
+• Explain the court process to you and prepare you for every step of your case.

-• File all motions and paperwork with the court on time
+• File all motions and paperwork with the court on time.

-• When appropriate, negotiate a plea deal that lessens the charges or punishment
+• When appropriate, negotiate a plea deal that lessens the charges or punishment.

 • Fight zealously for you if the case goes to trial.

-Remember that you have the right to remain silent until your attorney is present.
-No matter what the police or prosecution says, never answer any questions unless Cody Villalon is at your side to advise you.
-Always follow his advice until your case is complete.
+Never answer any questions unless Cody Villalon is at your side.
 He will ensure that you don’t accidentally incriminate yourself or harm your case.

 Understanding Virginia Fraud Charges